Our Beliefs

 United

-with respect and gratitude.
-We believe the Spirit of God is at work in
+the Spirit of God is at work in many different faith

 For

-Christians, Jesus is the way we know God.
+Jesus is the way we know God.
 Our understanding is

 nonetheless limited by human imagination.
-God is greater still and
+God is

-works in our world by a mysterious Spirit that knows no distinction at
+greater still and works in our world by a mysterious

-the doorway of a Christian chapel; Buddhist, Hindu, or Sikh temple;
+Christian chapel; Buddhist, Hindu, or Sikh temple;

-Aboriginal sweat lodge, Muslim mosque, or Jewish synagogue.
+Aboriginal sweat lodge, Muslim mosque, or Jewish

 We